 As a psychotherapist, my goal is to provide clients a place where they can come to feel relaxed and able to speak freely and honestly.
 I am there to motivate, engage and guide them.
 I will be using client-centered, problem solving and motivational techniques.
 I aim to provide an empathically supportive atmosphere where clients can feel at ease, take a deep breath, and step back and begin to look at their life’s problems from a fresh, new perspective.

-One of my primary goals is to make sense of the unique ways a client perceives and experiences society, indivduals, situations, traumas and events and why they do.
+One of my primary goals is to make sense of the unique ways a client perceives and experiences society, individuals, situations, traumas and events and why they do.
 In other words, how the individual associates their own particular meaning to events.
-Through enahncing this understadning, the client becomes liberated to intervene greater choice in emotional response.
+Through enhancing this understanding, the client becomes liberated to intervene greater choice in emotional response.

 I have experience working with children, adolescents, and adults.
 I’m interested in working with individuals as well as couples on a variety of issues including: Anxiety/Panic Disorder; Depression; Life Transitions; Adolescent Transitions; Relationship Issues; Eating Disorders; Behavioral Problems; Self-Esteem; PTSD; and Grief and Loss.